Powerlearnproject/se-day1-assignment-Alfred-stack/README.md

 Ncube (2023), "Why is Software Engineering Important?", Available at: "https://ncube.com/why-is-software-engineering important#:~:text=Software%20engineering%20is%20transforming%20the,processes%2C%20and%20driving%20greater%20efficiency."
 [Accessed: 21 August 2024].

 Royce, W.W., 1987, March.
 "Managing the development of large software systems: concepts and techniques."
-In Proceedings of the 9th international conference on Software Engineering (pp. 328-338).
+In Proceedings of the 9th International Conference on Software Engineering (pp. 328-338).

 Sachin Bhatnagar (2024), "The Importance of Software Engineering [Top 6 Reasons]" Available at: "https://www.knowledgehut.com/blog/web-development/importance-of-software-engineering," [Accessed: 21 August 2024].

+Secoda (2024), "What is the importance of version control in software development?"
+Available at: "https://www.secoda.co/glossary/version-control#:~:text=Version%20control%20in%20data%20science,to%20datasets%2C%20enhancing%20data%20integrity."
+[Accessed 7th September 2024].

 Senarath, U.S., 2021.
 "Waterfall methodology, prototyping, and agile development."
 Tech.
 Rep., pp.1-16.